 10. Wear your best underwear

 Swedes have a reputation for being more sexually liberated than people from other countries and one night stands are less of a taboo here than in many places.
 Yes of course not all Swedish people fit this stereotype.
-But then again, it is Christmas time, so you might just get lucky...
+But then again, it is that time of the year, so you might just get lucky…

 This article was written in 2014.